rdmorganiser/rdmorganiser.github.io/en/Publications.md

 # Publications about RDMO

 RDMO has already been mentioned in numerous publications.
 These are listed below, broken down according to specific content.
 If the list is not complete, please write an <a href="mailto:rdmo-contact@listserv.dfn.de">Mail</a> to the internal mailing list.<br/>
+RDMO publikations can also be found in our <a href="https://zenodo.org/communities/rdmo">Zenodo community "Research Data Management Organiser (RDMO)"</a>.<br/>

   <h2>RDMO Development</h2>
   <p>Here are publications about the development of the RDMO software and content (catalogs, options, etc.).</p>